natalieytan/natalie-portfolio/readme.md

 ## Preface
-A portfolio website was a project that I had previously conceptualized working on, but somehow avoided as it involved writing about myself.
-However, in using this project to reflect my inspirations and implementing it only after thorough wireframing, I ultimately had a lot of fun creating it.
+A portfolio website has been a project that I had been meaning to work on, but have been avoiding, as it involved writing about myself.

+However, in using this project to reflect my inspirations, and only carrying out the implementiation after thorough wireframing, I ultimately had a lot of fun creating it.

 In creating this portfolio, I wanted to reflect my skills as a developer, whilst at the same time reflecting my tastes and personality.

 ## Goals
 ### Audience
-* Prospective Employers:  Showcase a range of my technical skills, projects, abilities and interests, which allows prospective employers to determine if I am a right fit for their company.
+* Prospective Employers:  One of the aims was to showcase a range of my technical skills, projects, abilities and interests, with the hope of allowing prospective employers to determine if I am a right fit for their company.
-* Fellow developers: I look forward to collaborating & working with other developers.
-The portfolio also serves as a platform to connect with fellow developers, through displaying the personable side of me, which otherwise cannot be gleaned from professional platforms like "linkedin".
+* Fellow developers: As I look forward to collaborating & working with other developers, this portfolio also serves as a platform to connect with fellow developers, through displaying the personable side of me, which otherwise cannot be gleaned from professional platforms such as "linkedin".

 ### Primary Goals
-* Provide concise, yet informative details about myself
+* Provide concise, yet relevant details about myself
-* Light-weight / Loads quickly
+* Light-weight & loads quickly
-* Compability across a range of devices
+* Compatible across a range of devices

 ### Secondary Goals
 * Elegant feel
 * Consistent look
-* Downloadable resume ties in with the portfolio's style guide
+* Downloadable resume which ties in with the portfolio's style guide

 ## Style Guide
 ![Style Guide](/assets/readme-img/styleguide.png "Style Guide")